 Applications for permission not to isolate should be made by the Jersey based employer or contractor.

 Request permission not to isolate

 In circumstances where workers travel frequently to and from Jersey for work purposes, this frequency should be limited as far as possible.
 Unless in exceptional circumstances, permission not to self-isolate will not be granted if the frequency of worker rotation is less than every 2 weeks.

 Permission not to isolate only applies to the period of time the worker is at work or travelling to and from work.

 At all other times, the worker must isolate at an appropriate place for the period of time designated by their travel history; in nearly all cases this will be until they receive a negative day 10 test result.

 Permission will be withdrawn if:

-- the worker is identified as a close contact of a positive COVID-19 case
+- if the worker is identified as a close contact of a positive COVID-19 case

-- the person does not isolate when required to do so or fails to follow public health guidance
+- if the worker does not isolate when required to do so or fails to follow public health guidance